 Here’s an example: Let’s say you’re on a platform like eToro.
 You can search for traders by filtering them based on their risk level (defensive, moderate, aggressive), asset class (stocks, forex, crypto), and location.

-Step 4: Analyze and Choose Wisely
+Step 4: Analyse Wisely

 Here are some key factors to consider: